koor-tech/handbook.koor.tech/docs/handbook/people-ops/knowledge-training-and-development.md

 Once a course is completed, LinkedIn provides a certificate.
 A copy of this must be shared at the end of each course.
 This process will be used to track utilization and therefore confirm extension after the pilot.

+!!! note
-**Note**: you can expense your LinkedIn Premium Membership via Expensify.
+    You can expense your LinkedIn Premium Membership via Expensify (currently please use the tool you need to use for your expenses, e.g., Pilot).

 ### Other Learning Programs